niklaslorenz/keccak-vhdl/README.md

 Goal of this project is to provide vhdl and c++ implementations for the SHA-3 hash functions

 ## Project Status
-Currently we have a calculator application written in c++ as well as some rudimentary implementations of the keccak functions in vhdl.
+Currently we have the sha3-c library, a calculator application written in c++ as well as some rudimentary implementations of the keccak functions in vhdl.
 See [How to use](#How-To-Use) for an introduction into the applications.
 ### The Calculator
-The calculator application tcan generate hashes for every SHA-3 function as well as transform the KECCAK-State-Arrays with the five different functions used in SHA-3.
+The calculator application can generate hashes for every SHA-3 function either in an iteractive mode or by providing it with an input file.
+It then will generate the hash of every line in that file and write it to the output desination.
-The main usage for the calculator is to automatically generate test solutions for vhdl tests.
 ### VHDL Functions
 SHA-3 uses a round function (keccak-f) that repeats a so called permutation function (keccak-p) 24 times. keccak-p is a concatenation of five different functions: theta, rho, pi, chi and iota.